turinglabsorg/datahub-learn/network-documentation/near/tutorials/1-project_overview/9-stake-pool-for-validators.md

 #### STAKE Pool Contract Balances

 This is fundamental to understand because it's how all the "money" is managed.
-The diagram below shows all of the contract managed balances and how they fit into the overall big picture.
+The diagram below shows all the contract managed balances, how the balances are connected, and how the money flows.

 > PAY ATTENTION HERE - This is the most critical diagram to understand how money is flowing within the contract.